 American Cancer Society - Hope LodgeProvides lodging for families during cancer treatments.www.cancer.org/

 Joe's House Find an online directory of free and discounted lodging for cancer patients and their families. www.joeshouse.org/Lodging.aspx

 If children or elderly family members rely on you to take care of them, it can be hard to get to treatment.
-Family and friends may be able to help.
+Family and friends may be available to help.
 (They often want to help, but don’t know how.
-This is one way they can help you.)
+This is one way they can get involved.)
 The programs below also offer help.

-CancerCare – AVONCares Program Offers financial assistance for child care during treatment. www.cancercare.org/financial
+CancerCare – Financial Assistance Program Provides limited financial assistance for child care during treatment. www.cancercare.org/financial

-Komen Treatment Assistance Fund Offers financial assistance for child care and elder care during treatment. www.cancercare.org/financial/information
+Komen Treatment Assistance Program Provides limited financial assistance for child care during treatment. www.komen.org/treatment-assistance-program/